Finding a Top Financial Advisor Firm in Madison, Wisconsin

 The firm’s namesake, John Suby, has worked in Madison’s financial industry for the past 40 years.
 He has been a certified public accountant since 1972 and at Suby Wealth Management, he focuses on estate planning and business succession planning.

 The firm has five additional employees and two shareholders besides Suby.
 The team includes a certified wealth strategist (CWS) and another CPA.
-The firm does not have any chartered financial analysts (CFAs) or certified financial planners (CFPs), two common certifications found at financial advisor firms.

 John F. Suby Wealth Management Investment Strategy

 You’ll find that the advisors at Suby try to match “efficient, diversified portfolios” with your investment needs and risk tolerance.
 As a new client, you’ll answer questions such as your projected retirement year, cash-flow needs, investment objectives and risk tolerance.
 The firm uses sub-advisers and third party managers for investment management responsibility.
 Your portfolio will mainly consists of mutual funds, ETFs and individual stocks.

 Thun Financial Advisors